community-research-on-ruby-governance/questions-for-ruby-central/QUESTIONS.md

 5) Of the five keynote slots at RailsConf 2025, how many have an affiliation with either 37Signals or Shopify?

+6) Of the program committee members for RailsConf 2024, how many have an affiliation with either 37Signals or Shopify?

+7) Of the program committee members for RailsConf 2025, how many have an affiliation with either 37Signals or Shopify?

 via Gregory Brown

 ---